nicofirst1/rl_werewolf/gym_ww/envs/README.md

 - It discards the possibility of cannibalism and dead-man kills and rule breaking.
 - Every custom metric\logging has been moved outside the class.
 - Implement signal based communication
+- Option to not use signals at all

 #### TODO
 - move custom metrics outside [X]